Missouri Electrical License: How to Become a Licensed Electrician in Missouri

 Class I electricians can work on any type of electrical wiring system.

-Class II electricians are limited to existing circuits 10 feet or less.
+Class II electricians are limited to existing circuits of 10 feet or less.

 OBTAIN AN ELECTRICAL CONTRACTOR LICENSE: If you plan to do electrical work throughout the state of Missouri, you might consider obtaining the optional statewide electrical contractor license, which is available through the Missouri Division of Professional Registration, Office of Statewide Electrical Contractors.
 The licensing application fee is $200.